sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 1. As a proof-of-concept on a shitty car you don't care about
 2. Another way to revive your car's failing fuel system

 The main thing benefit that comes from a carb conversion is the ability to revive a dying fuel system.
-Carburetors are mechanical devices and you got both the pros and cons of using them.
-They are analog devices, meaning you have to adjust every single detail to perform at its best.
-The simplicity of a carburetor makes it easy to service so long as your problem diagnosis is correct.
+Carburetors are mechanical devices, so you got both the pros and cons of analog devices.
+For one thing, they are simple and that's great for someone who wants to start doing some tinkering on their own.
+But as simple as they are, it also means you have to be able to adjust every single detail of the carburetor to perform at its best.
 Working on carbs is easy, but figuring out what to fix is the challenge.

 For this conversion to go well, there will be many failures, and finding the right solution to those failures will take more than what this guide can provide.
-The principles behind the setup are simple and provide air and fuel at the correct ratios, but it's not exactly the most popular swap in the world.
+The principles behind the setup are like any other internal combustion engine, provide air and fuel at the correct ratio to combust.
+The big problem with this swap is it's not exactly the most popular swap in the world.
 This isn't engine swap complexity, but it can get close if you are building your own air/fuel system.
 So, as someone that has done a bike carburetor swap, stick with your current fuel system and only do a carb swap to the mainstream Webers, or other DCOE carbs.
 There are no specific positives that warrant a bike swap as your primary option.
 But why did it do it?
 Instant torque.
 A visceral intake sound.
 And it was a lot cheaper than doing an engine swap!

 But, I chose the bike carburetors for a reason: it looked like a pretty fun challenge!
 There is a lot of diagnosis, time, money, and patience that went into this conversion.
 Since this is my first project car, I decided to go with this route to learn how to modify a low-power, fun car.
 Gaining the experience with basic systems and tools will prepare me for future projects to improve my diagnostic analysis and simply make better projects.